-Succeed through Constructive Feedback, Top '7' Tips By Ann Golden Eglé, MCC
+Succeed Through Constructive Feedback By Ann Golden Eglé, MCC February 2018

 Managing up or down, it takes courage to provide constructive feedback.
-No one wants to purposefully make another feel inferior; tell them that their work is not good enough (which is internalized as 'l'm not good enough'); or sustain the backlash of anger which can occur.
+No one wants to make another feel inferior on purpose.
+If you tell them that their work is not good enough, they internalize it as 'I'm not good enough.'
+You might have to sustain the backlash of anger that can occur.

 Feedback is intended to improve a situation, not diminish it.
-A common complaint I hear is: "I keep giving him feedback on how his actions lessen his effectiveness but he just doesn't listen.
+A common complaint I hear is, "I keep giving him feedback on how his actions lessen his effectiveness, but he just doesn't listen.
 All I want to hear is that he hears me and is working on it instead of immediate defensiveness."